Required Forms 2022

 - Completed, signed and dated by parent or guardian.
 This is required by the State of Connecticut.

-- CT State requires that medications be stored in their original packaging with Rx label
+- CT State requires that medications be stored in their original packaging, with the original Prescription label.

 - All medications will be given at the camp office.